mykhakos/FreshPointSync/docs/source/product/compare_product_data.rst

 In this example, we create two snapshots of the "Pappudio Croissant sýrový" product.
 The previous snapshot has a quantity of 4 pieces and is on sale for 40.26 CZK, while the current snapshot is out of stock and costs 57.52 CZK.
-The product ID, name, category, and location remain the same.
+The product ID, name, category, info, and location remain the same.

 Comparing Product Timestamps
 ----------------------------